 Memberships are extended to any business person or individual who resides in, whose business or work is located in or near the Lower Southampton Area and is interested or concerned about our mission.

 Membership Meetings – are held the first Wednesday of each month except July and August.
-Cocktails and Networking at 5:30PM and Dinner at 6:30PM.
-Meetings are held at Brookside Manor,
+Cocktails and Networking start at 5:30 PM.
+Meeting locations are TBD each month.

 In the News...